Doncic has 41 in triple-double, Mavs beat Nets 129-125 in OT

-NEW YORK (AP)When Luka Doncic’s pass to Reggie Bullock with a second left in regulation led to a missed shot, the Dallas Mavericks weren’t discouraged.

-They knew their superstar teammate would keep creating more chances for them – and they did their jobs when he did.

-Doncic had 41 points, 14 assists and 11 rebounds, setting up three 3-pointers in overtime to send the Mavericks to a 129-125 victory over the Brooklyn Nets on Thursday night.
+NEW YORK (AP)Luka Doncic had 41 points, 14 assists and 11 rebounds, setting up three 3-pointers in overtime to send the Dallas Mavericks to a 129-125 victory over the Brooklyn Nets on Thursday night.

-”We’re just trying to do the best we can to make his job a lot easier out there on the floor when he gives the ball up, and the only way you can do that is knock down shots and take them with confidence and make a play,” Tim Hardaway Jr. said.

-Doncic found Hardaway, Maxi Kleber and Bullock for 3s in the extra period as Dallas built a nine-point lead en route to its first road victory of the season.
+Doncic found Tim Hardaway Jr., Maxi Kleber and Reggie Bullock for 3s in the extra period as Dallas built a nine-point lead en route to its first road victory of the season.

-”Obviously, Luka is probably the best guy to make tough shots and make shots when they count, but he also knows when to make the right basketball plays,” Kleber said. ”And especially when we came into overtime, they were like really aggressive with him and he made the right play, I don’t know, three or four times in a row.
-We just got hot and made all those shots.”

 Doncic also had two baskets in overtime on the way to becoming the 10th player in NBA history with three 40-point triple-doubles.